 The order with which every algorithm or protocol is specified is significant.
 Algorithms specified before others will take precedence.
-The supported algorithms and protocols are shown in Table 6.3.
+The supported algorithms and protocols are shown in Table 6.4.
 To avoid collisions in order to specify a compression algorithm in the priority string you have to prefix it with "COMP-", protocol versions with "VERS-", signature algorithms with "SIGN-" and certificate types with "CTYPE-".
 All other algorithms don't need a prefix.
-Each specified keyword can be prefixed with any of the following characters.
+Each specified keyword (except for special keywords) can be prefixed with any of the following characters.